The best fat loss diet is based on the best available scientific principles and evidence.

 The best fat loss diet must be nutrient dense and meet your micronutrient needs, because significant shortfalls of critical nutrients like calcium, potassium, and all vitamins might result in excessive appetite, as your body seeks the foods it needs to get the deficient nutrients, defeating your need for a negative calorie and fat balance.
 Unfortunately, popular weight loss diets like South Beach, Atkins, DASH and Best Life fail to meet micronutrient requirements during negative energy balance conditions.16

-The sport of bodybuilding because the sport involves reducing body fat to a minimum while maintaining muscle mass at a maximum.
-Therefore the sport requires participants to use the most effective fat loss diet.
+The sport of bodybuilding involves reducing body fat to a minimum while maintaining muscle mass at a maximum.
+Therefore the sport encourages participants to use the most effective fat loss diet.

-In summary, for the best fat loss diet, you should combine high intensity resistance training with an energy-restricted, high protein, reduced fat diet providing 2.3-3.1 g/kg/d protein, 15-30% of calories from fat, and the remainder of calories from carbohydrate, eating 3-6 meals daily, and restricting energy (fat + carbohydrate) intake by no more than 500 calories per day to achieve gradual fat loss of no more than 1 pound per week.12
+According to these authors the best fat loss diet for bodybuilders provides a very high level of protein (2-3 g/kg), about 15-30% of calories from fat, and the remainder of calories from carbohydrate.
+Most people will do well if they reduce total energy (fat + carbohydrate) intake by no more than 500 calories per day to achieve gradual fat loss of no more than 1 pound per week.12

 1. Whitney EN, Rolfes SR. Understanding Nutrition.
 6th Edition.
 West Publishing, 1993.
 153